jweissman/reflex/README.md

    Liberate people.

 2. *Eloquence is brevity.*
+   You can travel further if you are carrying less.
    Don't seek a terminal minimalism of pure concatenative expressions or convoluted algebrae.
+   (Seek ways to capture categoreal concepts through other means...)
    Find expressive pathways through reflection and reification.

+3. *Communicate dynamically.*
    Embrace the power of point-free programming while retaining the harness of an object model.
    Message dispatch is a universal model of communicating dynamic processes, so:
    Communicate dynamically.
 Capture ideas as languages.
 Get better at writing less.
    Think about cells.
    Embrace metalanguage where necessary to empower users, but keep reflective tools well isolated from object code.
    Avoid verbosity through seeking elegant and flexible languages for expressing problems.
    (Focus on the expression of problems rather than solutions.)
    A good object system is a self-reflecting servomechanism: a small problem statement generates a complete and complex solution.
-  You can travel further if you are carrying less.